-3 credits This course is designed to familiarize students with the use of the Windows operating system, web browsers, and applications within Microsoft Office.
-This course provides a general knowledge and understanding of Windows and Office Applications using Word, Excel, PowerPoint, OneNote, and Access and the integrating features in utilizing an office suite.
+This course is designed to familiarize students with the use of the Windows operating system, web browsers, and applications within Microsoft Office.
+This course provides a general knowledge and understanding of Windows, Web Navigation, Office Essentials, OneNote, Outlook, Word, Excel, PowerPoint, Access, Office Integration, and Cloud Computing.